Fans are raving about the Sherlock finale after preview screening

 The current series of Sherlock only started airing on New Year's Day but next week fans must begin the long, long, long wait for new material.
 The last episode – ominously titled The Final Problem – airs on BBC1 this Sunday and by all accounts it's a stonker.

 How do we know?
-Well, we actually saw it last night, too.
+Well, we actually saw it on Thursday night, too.
 But we're keeping schtum on the details for now and focusing on the reaction of the 450 or so people who crammed into the BFI to clap eyes on Benedict Cumberbatch and Martin Freeman's series finale.

 Suffice to say, they were rather blown away by the results.